gchudnov/squel-java/README.md

 ```

 #### Multiple tables
-You can select data from multiple tables and provide aliases where needed:
+You can select data from multiple tables and provide aliases if needed:
 ```java
 QueryBuilder q = Squel.select()
     .from("users")